 The marmalade making didn’t end with the oranges.
 Dad also grows Meyer lemons which made a beautiful marmalade one year.
 Unfortunately the peels stayed a little tough, so it wasn’t as satisfying to use but, oh my, the jelly was fantastic.
 I’d be doing that again this year, with improved peel preparation, but the Meyer lemon trees were hit hard by this year’s weather and didn’t produce any fruit.
 Next year, I hope!

 One thing I learned from all this?
 An effort like this requires a great deal of organization, but also a fair amount of patience and hard work.
-Now wonder it’s usually little old ladies and nuns who make this from scratch.
+No wonder it’s usually retirees and nuns who make this from scratch.

 Comments are closed.